-Policy consultation period 1 November 2024 to 10 January 2025 Policy determined 12 February 2025 Policy published on school website by 15 March 2025 Policy contact Paula Smith, Headteacher Amendments after determination DfE school number 878-4003 Age range 11 to 18 secondary school 1 and sixth form Early Years provision No Type of school Academy Admission authority Ted Wragg Trust Normal round intake Year 7 and Year 12 PAN for 2026-27 210 in Year 7 reduction to 180 15 in Year 12 2 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to transport support from Devon County Council Yes - if the LA accepts that there are no other means to enable attendance and engagement in further education.
+Policy consultation period a link to further information, within this document or elsewhere.
+9 November 2024 to 10 January 2025 Policy determined 12 February 2025 Policy published on school website by 15 March 2025 Policy contact Paula Smith, Headteacher Amendments after determination DfE school number 878-4003 Age range 11 to 18 secondary school 1 and sixth form Early Years provision No Type of school Academy Admission authority Ted Wragg Trust Normal round intake Year 7 and Year 12 PAN for 2026-27 180 in Year 7 15 in Year 12 2 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to transport support from Yes - if the LA accepts that there are no other means to enable Devon County Council attendance and engagement in further education.
 School uniform Post 16 students are not expected to wear uniform but are expected to wear suitable attire for an educational setting Application Form D-CAF5 below, at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information Form Not for Post-16 education.
 All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
 This is not an application form and does not affect the decision whether a place can be offered to an external candidate.
 Academic criteria to access courses All students must have gained a minimum of five grades 9-4 at GCSE to gain entry onto Level 3 courses, which should include English and Maths at GCSE.
-In addition to this there are some subject specific entry requirements including but not limited to: Maths GCSE 7 or equivalent in Maths English GCSE 5 or equivalent in English Science GCSE Combined Science 6-6 or GCSE in chosen Science, 6 in a second Science and GCSE Maths 6 Law GCSE 4/5 in English Product Design GCSE 5 or equivalent in Product Design PE GCSE 5 or equivalent in PE or Science Academic criteria waiver process?
-When to apply, normal round Yes - where there are extenuating circumstances which mean the entry requirements are not accessible.
-1 September to 31 January 2026.
-Late applications accepted 3 admission r deptember to 51 January 2020.
-Late applications accepted Normal round decision 28 February 2026 - conditional on exam results
+In addition to this there are some subject specific entry requirements including but not limited to: • Maths GCSE 7 or equivalent in Maths English GCSE 5 or equivalent in English Science GCSE Combined Science 6-6 or GCSE in chosen Science, 6 in a second Science and GCSE Maths 6 Law GCSE 4/5 in English Product Design GCSE 5 or equivalent in Product Design PE GCSE 5 or equivalent in PE or Science Academic criteria waiver process?
+Yes - where there are extenuating circumstances which mean the entry requirements are not accessible.